 Welcome to our complete guide to cat eye infection treatment.
 Looking at the causes of cat eye infections, best way to help your kitty when she has sore eyes, and answering your top questions like ‘can you use human eye drops on cats?’

 Eye infections are an annoying and potentially dangerous ailment that can affect humans and animals alike.

-Most of these infections can be easily cured with eye drops, ointments and/or antibiotics.
 But it’s important to know what to look out for and what the possible causes may be.